A Quick Strawberry Dessert

 Our strawberry shortcut cake is inspired by the flavors of a classic strawberry shortcake.
 It’s a fluffy yellow or white cake with strawberry filling and whipped cream frosting.

-Strawberries and Sweetened Condensed Milk: To make the strawberry filling, you’ll need either fresh or thawed frozen strawberries and sweetened condensed milk.
+Strawberries: This cake uses real strawberries for both the filling and the garnish.
+Either fresh or frozen strawberries can be used to make the filling, but you’ll need fresh strawberries for the topping.
 Sometimes frozen strawberries are cheaper, so I like to use them when I can.

-Whipped Cream: This cake is topped with whipped cream frosting, which can be made with heavy whipping cream and the sweetener of your choice.
-If you prefer the taste of Cool Whip or just want to save some time, you can use that instead of making your own whipped cream.
+Whipped cream: This cake is topped with whipped cream frosting, which can be made with heavy whipping cream and a little bit of sugar.
+If you prefer the taste of Cool Whip or just want to save some time, you can use that to make your frosting layer instead of making your own whipped cream.

 Recipe Tips and Tricks